 Costs funded through the ACP Outreach Grant Program must be necessary, reasonable, and allocable to the award.
-The allowable cost list in Table 4 is not comprehensive but is meant to demonstrate types of outreach activities that are deemed effective in reaching ACP-eligible households.
+The allowable cost list in Table 1 is not comprehensive but is meant to demonstrate types of outreach activities that are deemed effective in reaching ACP-eligible households.

-Applicants, as part of their application, must disclose specific types of outreach activities (including ACP application assistance), along with associated costs.
+Applicants, as part of their TCOP Application Template submission, must disclose specific types of outreach activities (including ACP application assistance), along with associated costs.
 Costs must include a breakdown of budget and computation methods used for each budget category.
-The FCC, as part of the application review process, will determine cost reasonableness and allowability of such costs prior to making funding determination.
+As part of the application review process, the FCC will determine reasonableness and allowability of such costs prior to making funding determination.
 In some cases, determining cost reasonableness and allocability of certain items may be difficult at the time of application submission.
 As such, the FCC may require the grantee to request prior written approval in advance of incurring certain costs, and to include the timeframe for when such costs are to be expended.

-Table 4 - Allowable Cost Categories
+Table 1 - Allowable Cost Categories